 Carolina Raffaelli and Wendy Liu.
 How Long and How Often: Asymmetric Drivers of Usage Happiness.

-Presented at ACR (2025, Washington D.C.) and California Conference (2025, UCLA).
+Presented at ACR (2025, Washington D.C.), California Conference (2025, UCLA), and SCP (2026, San Diego).
 Poster at SJDM (2025, Denver)

 Carolina Raffaelli and Wendy Liu.
 Consumption Share Neglect.